FRANKLIN COUNTY WELCOMING PROJECT

-As an LGBTQ+ friendly business, health care provider, church, or organization, we celebrate the diversity and inclusivity in our community.
+As an LGBTQ+ friendly business, health care provider, faith community, or organization, we celebrate the diversity and inclusivity in our community.
 We are committed to having a workplace and community that is diverse and welcoming for all, including lesbian, gay, bisexual, and transgender people.

-By submitting the pledge form, I agree to display the (free) Franklin County Welcoming Project decal on my window and/or website and to have my business or organization included in an online listing of LGBTQ+ supportive entities on this website.
+By submitting the pledge form, I agree to the above statements and to display the (free) Franklin County Welcoming Project decal on my window and/or website and to have my business or organization included in an online listing of LGBTQ+ supportive entities on this website.

 Email firstname.lastname@example.org for more information.

 Ally: An individual or group that is supportive of the LGBTQ community.

 Gender: A person’s self-identity as man, woman, or other designation along the gender, non-binary spectrum.

 LGBTQ: An abbreviation that has replaced what was formally known as “the gay community”.
 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer (or questioning).
 Its use recognizes a more diverse and inclusive community.

 Lesbian: An individual who identifies as a woman who is emotionally, physically, or sexually attracted to other women.

 Gay: An individual who identifies as a man who is emotionally, physically, or sexually attracted to other men.
 (The term gay has also been used to describe any same-gender physical relationship.)